Qubes-Community/Contents/scripts/qubes-a-small-but-handy-script-collection/README.md

 ### A small, but handy script collection ###
-Here you may find all community scripts, which are too small, or too common to be listed on the script list.
+Here you may find all small community scripts which does not fall logically into a script theme folder, or scripts which are too rarely used to be listed on the script overview list.

 ### Caution before use ###